-The usual first step to getting U.S. lawful permanent resident (LPR) status is that a relative or employer completes a visa petition showing that the necessary family or employment relationship exists between the "petitioner" (the U.S. relative or employer) and the "beneficiary" (the person who wants LPR status).
+The usual first step to getting U.S. lawful permanent resident (LPR) status is that a relative or employer completes a petition showing that the necessary family or employment relationship exists between the "petitioner" (the U.S. relative or employer) and the "beneficiary" (the person who wants LPR status).
 They submit that petition to the U.S. government, and the immigration process proceeds from there.

-But what if the beneficiary has children who also need or want LPR status?
+But what if the foreign-born beneficiary has children who also need or want U.S. LPR status?
 When and how can those children stay with or join their immigrating parents?
 The answer is not the same in every case.
-Sometimes, children can be included by naming them on their parent's visa petition (if they qualify as "derivatives"); and sometimes not, as described in this article.
+Sometimes, children of an immigrant can be included almost automatically, by naming them on their parent's petition (if they qualify as "derivatives"); and sometimes not, as described in this article.

-Children can immigrate (or potentially "adjust status," within the U.S.) at the same time as a parent if the child is eligible for an immigrant visa as either a:
+Children can immigrate (or potentially "adjust status," within the U.S.) at the same time as a parent if the child is eligible for an immigrant visa and green card as either a:

 People who immigrate in the first, second, third, or fourth visa preference categories are NOT immediate relatives.
 That means all of them can bring unmarried children along as part of the same immigration petition.
-The key thing to understand is that if a parent is immigrating in an immediate relative category (petitioned by a U.S. citizen) is that any children will need separate visa petitions filed on their behalf -- and therefore will need to establish a direct family relationship with the petitioner.
-But if an employer or LPR spouse is the petitioner, a single I-140 for the employee or I-130 for the spouse will cover both parent and children.
+The key thing to understand if a parent is immigrating in an immediate relative category (petitioned by a U.S. citizen) is that any children will need separate petitions filed on their behalf, and therefore will need to establish a direct family relationship with the U.S. petitioner.
+Meanwhile, if an employer or LPR spouse is the petitioner, a single I-140 for the employee or I-130 for the spouse will cover both parent and children.

 As mentioned above, an immediate relative of a U.S. citizen cannot bring derivative children when immigrating.
-But what if an LPR is thinking about becoming a U.S. citizen after he or she has already filed a petition for someone -- most likely a spouse -- who wants to bring his or her children as derivatives?
+But what if an LPR is thinking about becoming a U.S. citizen after having filed a petition to sponsor someone (most likely a spouse) who wants to bring children as derivatives?

 If, in this example, the LPR becomes a U.S. citizen, the immigrating spouse would become an immediate relative and would not be able to bring derivative children.
 Therefore, before going forward with an application for U.S. citizenship, the LPR and spouse would first need to figure out whether another way exists for the children to qualify for an immigrant visa.

 The children might still qualify if, for example, the couple got married before the children turned 18, so that they qualify directly as the U.S. citizen's stepchild.
 In such a situation, the new U.S. citizen could simply file separate I-130s on each child's behalf.
-Then again, if a child was 19 when the parents got married, that child is not a stepchild, and would most likely have to wait until the immigrating parent, as a new lawful permanent resident, files an I-130 on his or her behalf in the second preference category (subject to long waits, due to annual limits on visa allocations).
-See "Getting a Family-Based Green Card" for more information.
+Then again, if a child was 19 when the parents got married, that child is not a stepchild, and would most likely have to wait until the immigrating parent, as a new lawful permanent resident, files an I-130 on the child's behalf in the second preference category (potentially subject to long waits, due to annual limits on visa allocations).